The affine Yangian of $\mathfrak{gl}_1$ revisited: Introduction

+We also introduce the key object of this paper, the affine Yangian $\ddot{Y}_{h_1,h_2,h_3}(\gl_1)$.
+This algebra was considered by the author and B.~Feigin in an unpublished work, where it was viewed as a natural ``additivization'' of $\ddot{U}_{q_1,q_2,q_3}(\gl_1)$ in the same way as $Y_h(\g)$ is an ``additivization'' of $U_q(L\g)$.
+The only non-trivial relations (Y4$'$) and (Y5$'$) were determined from the requirement that this algebra should naturally act on the sum of equivariant cohomology groups of the Hilbert schemes of points on $\mathbb{A}^2$.
+As pointed out by the referee, this algebra also appeared in~\cite{AS}, where the authors proved that it is isomorphic to the algebra $\textbf{SH}^{\textbf{c}}$ from~\cite{SV3}.

-$\bullet$ In Section 2, we recall the $\ddot{U}_{q_1,q_2,q_3}(\gl_1)$-action on the direct sum of equivariant K-groups of the Hilbert scheme of points on $\bA^2$ following~\cite{FT}.
-We also formulate a similar result about the $\ddot{Y}_{h_1,h_2,h_3}(\gl_1)$-action on an analogous sum of equivariant cohomologies.
+$\bullet$ In Section 2, we recall the $\ddot{U}_{q_1,q_2,q_3}(\gl_1)$-action on the direct sum of equivariant K-groups of the Hilbert scheme of points on $\bA^2$, discovered simultaneously in~\cite{FT,SV}.
+We also formulate a similar result about the $\ddot{Y}_{h_1,h_2,h_3}(\gl_1)$-action on an analogous sum of equivariant cohomologies, discovered by Schiffmann-Vasserot in~\cite{SV3} and Feigin-Tsymbaliuk (unpublished).
+We conclude that section by sketching our proof of this result, which is completely parallel to~\cite{FT} with only one modification (Lemma~\ref{psi_0,1,2}) required.

-$\bullet$ In Section 3, we generalize the results of Section 2 to the Gieseker moduli spaces $M(r,n)$.
+$\bullet$ In Section 3, we present the generalizations of the results from Section 2 to the Gieseker moduli spaces $M(r,n)$ (also known as the instanton moduli spaces).
+In the $r=1$ case, we have $M(1,n)\simeq (\bA^2)^{[n]}$ and we recover the actions from Section 2.